-So, the natural question for e-Therapeutics (LON:ETX) shareholders is whether they should be concerned by its rate of cash burn.
-In this report, we will consider the company's annual negative free cash flow, henceforth referring to it as the 'cash burn'.
+Given this risk, we thought we'd take a look at whether e-therapeutics (LON:ETX) shareholders should be worried about its cash burn.
+In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
 We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.

-How Is e-Therapeutics's Cash Burn Changing Over Time?
+How Is e-therapeutics' Cash Burn Changing Over Time?